Z-Kotliner/AI-Diet-and-Meal-Planner/README.md

 ### 3. Diet Endpoint
 - **POST** /diet/
-- **Summary**: Filters the available ingredients based on the specified diet.
+- **Summary**: Filters the available ingredients based on the specified diet and also gives recipe suggestions.

 **Request Body**: